-The compactness and many unique design features of the R22 helicopter make any modification inadvisable.
-The dynamic characteristics and susceptibility to fatigue of the rotor, drive, and control systems make any modification to these systems extremely hazardous.
+The compactness and many unique design features of the R44 helicopter make any modification inadvisable.
+Dynamic characteristics and susceptibility to fatigue of the rotor, drive, and control systems make any modification to these systems extremely hazardous.

 Also hazardous is installation of any electronic equipment or avionics not factory-approved and supplied.
 The compactness of the console and tunnel containing the controls and wire bundles makes installation of any additional wires likely to interfere with free control movement.
-The electronic tachometers and other instruments may be affected by other electrical devices and their reliability and accuracy are essential for safe operation of the helicopter.
-Installation of unauthorized electrical devices can result in a hazardous condition.
+The electronic tachometers and governor may be affected by other electronic devices and their reliability and accuracy is essential for safe operation of the helicopter.
+Installation of unauthorized electrical devices can result in a hazardous condition